Trapt

 Trapt is an American rock band formed in Los Gatos, California.
-Eight studio albums have been recorded to date: Amalgamation (1999), Trapt (2002), Someone in Control (2005), Only Through the Pain (2008), No Apologies (2010), Reborn (2013), DNA (2016), and Shadow Work (2020).
-Its lineup for all studio recordings have consisted of Chris Taylor Brown (vocals) and bassist Pete Charell (bass), with various members filling other roles over the course of their career.
+Since 2021, their lineup has consisted of Chris Taylor Brown (vocals & guitar), Pete Charell (bass), Shawn Sonnenschein (guitar), and Mitch Moore (drums).
+Nine studio albums have been recorded to date: Amalgamation (1999), Trapt (2002), Someone in Control (2005), Only Through the Pain (2008), No Apologies (2010), Reborn (2013), DNA (2016), Shadow Work (2020), and The Fall (2024).

-Trapt's biggest commercial success was their 2002 debut single, "Headstrong", which became a crossover hit to the pop charts and peaked at number 16 on the Billboard Hot 100.
-Though the band's subsequent releases did not match the pop appeal of "Headstrong", the band was able to maintain a presence in the rock market throughout the decade.
+Trapt's biggest commercial success was their eponymous major-label debut, which became certified platinum by 2003 and included the hit single, "Headstrong", which became a crossover hit to the pop charts and peaked at number 16 on the Billboard Hot 100.
+Though their subsequent releases did not match the pop appeal of "Headstrong", the band was able to maintain a presence in the rock market throughout the decade.
+The band has sold over 2.5 million records worldwide.

 History

-Formation and early years (1995–1999)
+Formation and early years (1995–2000)

 The members of Trapt met in middle school in the mid-'90s, and were in an early NOFX cover band called the Swinging Udders, with Manny Terres on guitar and Aaron Azlant on lead vocals.
-Shortly thereafter, the band reformed and developed an act with Chris Taylor Brown (lead vocals), Simon Ormandy (guitar), Pete Charell (bass), and David Stege (drums).
+Shortly thereafter, the band reformed and developed an act with Chris Taylor Brown (lead vocals), Simon Ormandy (guitar), Rick Sanders (guitar), Pete Charell (bass), and David Stege (drums).
 The band's first few rehearsals were in Ormandy's guesthouse, which had a party-like atmosphere with its loft overlooking the living room.
 They began playing at local venues in 1997 before any members had graduated high school.
 In 1998, still before graduation, they were already opening for up-and-coming fellow acts like Papa Roach.
 They recorded and released their first CD, Amalgamation, in 1999, which they sold at their live shows.
-Their second release, the Glimpse EP, came in 2000, and another EP, 2001's self-titled Trapt, served as the band's demo.

-The debut independent release by Trapt, Amalgamation, released in June 1999 and sold only in the Los Gatos, California area.
+Sanders departed from the band afterwards, but the band opted to remain a quartet instead of recruiting an additional guitarist.
+Drummer Stege also left the band not longer after.
+He was replaced by Robin Diaz, and in 2000 the band released the EP Glimpse.

 Trapt (2001–2003)

 In 2001, the band signed with Warner Bros.
-Records and started recording their debut album, with Robin Diaz replacing Stege on the drums.
-On November 5, 2002 the band released their self-titled album, Trapt, which was certified platinum by the RIAA and produced a total of three singles.
+Records and started recording their debut album.
+During recording however, Diaz was simultaneously in Trapt, Closure, and Theory of a Deadman, but he ultimately chose to stay in the latter two bands; thus, his place in Trapt was filled by Aaron Montgomery.
+On November 5, 2002, the band released their major label debut album, Trapt, which was certified platinum by the RIAA on November 24, 2003.
+The album produced a total of three charting singles: "Headstrong", "Still Frame", and "Echo" with "Headstrong" as the most successful of the three.